 - Cheaper: It costs about 1/4-1/2 as much as natural material, typically running about $3-4 per square foot.
 And once again, because it’s lighter, installation gets done in half the time, and no special footings, foundations, or other supports are necessary.

 - Fireproof: It’s not as impenetrable as real rock, but more so than wood or vinyl siding.

 - Environment: Stone veneer helps to save on expensive quarrying, preserving the environment—and your pocketbook.

 - Maintenance-free: It’s surprisingly durable and doesn’t take any special maintenance except for the occasional spray of the hose.

-Need to find a pro for your Stone Siding Project?Find Pros
+Ready to start your Stone Siding Project?Find Pros

 As mentioned before, cultured stone veneer can be installed anywhere.
 Here are just a few options available to you: